ratwolfzero/hopalong_python/README.md

 When floating-point values are mapped to pixel coordinates, they are converted to integers.
 As a result, points that are close together in floating-point space may be assigned to the same integer pixel.
 This mapping can cause certain pixels to be 'hit' multiple times, creating areas of varying density within the image.

 Initially, the image array is set to zero.
 Each time a pixel is hit, its value is incremented, reflecting the number of trajectory points that correspond to that pixel.
-Thus, the hit counts in the image array serve as a discrete measure of concentration, indicating the proximity of trajectory points in floating-point space.
+Thus, the hit numbers in the image array serve as a discrete measure of concentration and indicate the proximity of the trajectory points in floating-point space.

 This clear color gradient allows users to easily discern patterns of activity and better understand the dynamics of the Hopalong attractor."